The Step Pyramid of Djoser: History and Major Facts

 - In spite of the extremely complex tunnels and labyrinth used in the burial chamber of Djoser, grave robbers were still able to make away with majority of the items stored in there.
 Djoser’s mummified remains were even stolen.

 - In a bid to prevent the tunnels within the pyramid from collapsing, authorities embarked on a massive conservation exercise.
 The conservation was done with assistance from a host of international engineering companies.
-After fourteen years of a $6.6 million-dollar restoration work, the 4,700-year-old structured was reopened in March, 2020.
+After fourteen years of a $6.6 million-dollar restoration work, the 4,700-year-old structure was reopened in March, 2020.

 - The Djoser Pyramid, which is a UNESCO World Heritage Site, attracts several thousands of visitors each year.